Spin Response of a Magnetic Monopole and Quantum Hall Response in Topological Lattice Models through Local Invariants and Light: Bloch Sphere as a Magnetic Monopole, Quantum Hall Response and Topological Magnetism

 In this Section, we study the physical responses as a function of the parameter $M$ corresponding to the fixed additional magnetic field along $z$ direction which will drive the quantum phase transition associated to the Poincar\' e-Hopf theorem.
 We evaluate the local spin magnetization responses at and in the vicinity of the poles on the Bloch sphere as a function of $M$.
 We present a simple proof in a dressed polar angle representation showing how the topological number is generally measurable locally through the spin response \cite{dynamo,KLHReview,FractionalArticle}.
 We will then introduce the mean (medium) spin magnetization on the surface area and address the relation with the transverse quantum Hall current or transverse pumped charge in a Newtonian (gravitational) correspondence when driving a charge from north to south pole through a longitudinal electric field.
 This will give rise to the effective topological magnetic moment $\kappa(M)$ in Eq. (\ref{kappaspin}), associated to the loops of transverse currents formed along the equatorial plane on the whole surface.
 When $M=0$, as a result of the radial magnetic field, magnetic moments of the two hemispheres compensate each other and $\kappa(M=0)=0$.
 This analysis will also be related to the cylinder geometry \cite{KLHReview}.

-It should be emphasized that for classical magnetic monopoles produced e.g. by the same radial magnetic field, the magnetic field $M$ corresponds to an additional source to the Gauss theorem and produces an additional effective zero flux on a spherical surface i.e. the in-coming magnetic flux at south pole is compensated by the out-going magnetic flux at north pole.
-In that case, the $M$ term will not mediate a classical phase transition and will not modify the topological charge produced by the radial field.
+It should be emphasized that for classical magnetic monopoles produced e.g. by the same radial magnetic field, the magnetic field $M$ corresponds to an additional source to the Gauss theorem that produces an additional effective zero flux on a spherical surface i.e. the in-coming magnetic flux at south pole is compensated by the out-going magnetic flux at north pole.
+In that case, the $M$ term will not mediate a classical phase transition.